Disease factsheet about pertussis

 People most at risk

 Pertussis can occur at any age.
-There is an increasing number of adults and adolescents who are diagnosed with pertussis.
+There is an increasing number of adults and adolescents who are being diagnosed with pertussis.
 At present, the age groups with the most pertussis diagnoses are infants below one year of age, and adolescents between 10 and 20 years of age.

 All those not vaccinated against pertussis with the recommended number of doses of vaccine are at risk, regardless of age.

-Unlike diseases such as chicken pox (varicella) and measles, it is possible to have pertussis more than once during a lifetime, because the antibodies that are developed after infection do not last over time.
+Unlike diseases such as chicken pox (varicella) and measles, it is possible to have pertussis more than once during a lifetime, because the antibodies that are developed after infection or immunisation do not last over time.

 How to prevent pertussis

 The most important way to prevent pertussis is through complete immunisation.
 The vaccine for pertussis is usually given in combination with diphtheria and tetanus (often in combination also with poliomyelitis, Haemophilus influenzae and hepatitis B).
 A primary course of three doses of DTaP (diphtheria, tetanus, acellular pertussis) vaccine or DTwP (diphtheria, tetanus, whole-cell pertussis) vaccine is usually given between two and twelve months of age.
-A fourth dose is recommended at 11–24 months of age and another dose between three and six years of age.
+A third/fourth dose is recommended at 11–24 months of age and another dose between three and six years of age.

 There is considerable variation between national immunisation schedules in the timing of these doses.
 Some countries recommend boosters for adolescents, during pregnancy or soon after delivery.
 Vaccine schedules in EU/EEA countries can be compared using ECDC’s Vaccine Schedule.